Jeremy Tyler

-Jeremy Miles Tyler (born June 21, 1991) is an American professional basketball player for the Hsinchu JKO Lioneers of the P. League+.
+Jeremy Miles Tyler (born June 21, 1991) is an American professional basketball player for the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
 Tyler was drafted with the 39th pick in the 2011 NBA draft by the Charlotte Bobcats but immediately traded to the Golden State Warriors.

 High school career

 Tyler attended San Diego High School in San Diego, California from 2006 to 2009.
 As a junior in 2008–09, he averaged 28.7 points per game for the Cavers.

 In April 2009, despite a commitment to the University of Louisville, he chose to bypass not only college, but his senior year of high school as well.

 Professional career

 Maccabi Haifa (2009–2010)

 In April 2009, Tyler announced his intentions to skip his senior year of high school to play professionally abroad.
 On August 23, 2009, he signed with Maccabi Haifa of the Israeli Super League for the 2009–10 season.

 On March 19, 2010, he parted ways with Maccabi due to personal matters and headed home to San Diego.
 Tyler played just 10 games, averaging only 2.1 points and 1.9 rebounds in 7.6 minutes per game.